PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 $VOTE tokens can also be used to redeem future services, such as a participation certificate.<br>

-# 📬 Name and addresses registry
+## A Virtual City:🏙 Metaverse Lands  📬 Name and addresses registry
-An address system for the avatars to find their way on Metaverse

-# 🏙 Metaverse Lands
-A Virtual Land registry system to serve a community-building platform facilitating social interaction, commerce, and entertainment.
+A Virtual Lands, address and avatar name registry system to serve as community-building platform facilitating social interaction, commerce, and services.

 # ❓ FAQ